 Bees play in the second tier of British Ice Hockey, NIHL National.

 From 2018-2020 I was the Head of Media for the Bees and from the start of the Spring Cup series I am the gameday announcer / DJ for the Bees

 Visit the Bees website

-The Sherfield School Basingstoke Bison have just completed the treble!
-In 2017/18 the Bison won the Britton Conference League and Play-offs before adding the coveted National Final Four Play-off Title as well.
+The Basingstoke Bison completed the treble in 2017/18 the Bison winning the Britton Conference League and Play-offs before adding the coveted National Final Four Play-off Title as well.

 The Bison are the main sporting attraction in Basingstoke, regularly drawing on thousand plus crowds to cheer on Basingstoke’s ice hockey team.

 Following the disbanding of the Slough Jets as a professional ice hockey team I rediscovered my love of the sport with the Basingstoke Bison, despite the 75 mile round trip every week for a “home” game.

 The Bison welcomed me into the club and I provide cover match night announcing for the team.
 I also write for “The Stampede”, the weekly programme, I write the weekend reviews including detailed reports on home games and I write and publish the club’s press releases.

 The Slough Jets were an Ice Hockey team playing in the English Premier Ice Hockey League, the second tier of British Ice Hockey.
 The Jets won the EPIHL play-offs in 2008 and 2010 and played their home games at Absolutely Ice on Saturdays (occasionally Sundays) from September to April.